1. Welcome to Datawrapper!

 Setting up a user account: We receive and store personal data to manage accounts for single users and organizations.
 To set up an account, users can use their e-mail and a self-selected password or as an option they can use single-sign on tools by using their existing accounts on social networks, specifically Facebook, GitHub, Google or Twitter.
 We leave this decision to the user.
 Datawrapper recommends using your personal e-mail in order to not share more data than necessary.

 Tracking Datawrapper charts & maps: A published Datawrapper chart can be embedded into any website.
 To monitor this we use a self-developed, self-hosted tracking system with cookies.
 This technology only collects technical data, similar to services like Matomo.
 We do not collect the IP address of users, which is important.
 What we do collect is data in order to learn about global traffic, usage, but only from a technical point of view.
 Internally we are able connect user accounts with the number of charts produced and the number of “chart views” the published charts get.
 A “chart view” is a specific metric for Datawrapper, defined as a view of a chart on a public website.
 Internal views in the app are not part of the “chart view” metric.
-As our rates are calculated based on the usage per account, this metric is important to perform our service.
-“Chart views” for example define the threshold between free usage of Datawrapper (currently up to 10.000 per month) and the need to upgrade an account.
 For users concerned with privacy we provide the option to use a non-personal e-mail for registering an account.

 Support: For the use of our support offering and tutorials in our Datawrapper Academy we use HelpScout, where we receive information via e-mail or through technologies like cookies or web beacons, collecting primarily technical data to help us identify issues and help with support requests.